thebreakfastfolk/thebreakfastfolk.github.io/venues.md

     events:

     announcement:
-        First session back after the summer holidays is this week Saturday 5th September - hope to see you all over the next few weeks!
+        Record turnout last week of 28!
+Thanks to everyone for turning up, hope to see you all again this week.
+Champagne Moment goes to James on guitar with Match of the Day theme tune.

 ---